heybeaux/heybeaux.dev/src/content/blog/the-bug-that-ai-couldnt-see.md

 My wife — bless her — looked up from across the room and said:

-"That's great, babe.
-Now can you please put your laptop away and finish eating?"
+"That's great, my love.
+Now can you please put your fucking laptop away and finish eating?"

 Fair.